LowLevelMahn/AlbertoMarnetto_seperated_restunts/readme.txt

 be run in DOSBox.
 Note that the drive letter S: is hardcoded many places in the makefiles, and is also mounted inside DOSBox as a fixed point of reference.

+The makefile supports the following targets:

+	make restunts
+		The default restunts target builds an executable based on ported C code and patched disassembly.

+	make restunts-original
+		Builds an executable based on unpatched disassembly with the original codepaths intact.
+Does not use any of the ported C code.

+	make repldump
+		Builds the replay dump tool using ported C code and patched disassembly.

+	make repldump-original
+		Builds the replay dump tool without ported C code.

 The toolchain